Ruslan3811/cinema_site/README.md

 # Added actions of publishing and unpublishing movies to admin panel for Movie Page
 It allows administrators to edit Movie Page for user's interface.

+# Using simple and inclusion tags
+Simple tag allows to call function, that returns objects.
+Inclusion tag allows to call function, thar returns objects to template in queryset.